DNAcastigator/Chromatin-Dynamics-as-a-Precursor-to-Genetic-Evolution-in-Heliconius-erato-Speciation/Custom binomial test.md

 The following picture tries to summarize the previous, quite wordy, explanation.
 ![image](https://github.com/DNAcastigator/summer-project/assets/47642926/a83005c1-ac3f-4231-872d-f297ce2b8404)

-the function that calculates it takes as input 1) the genomewide fst intervals distribution for the two populations studied (calculated with another custom function, reported later); 2) the position of the unique ATAC-seq for the two population studied; 3) the position of all the ATAC peaks identified in the two populations:
+the function that calculates it takes as input 1) the genomewide fst intervals distribution for the two populations studied (calculated with another custom function, reported later); 2) the position of the unique ATAC-seq for the two populations studied; 3) the position of all the ATAC peaks identified in the two populations:
 ```R
 Fst.stat=function(fsts,position,total_pos,n,totplot){